wssuomi/pirate-jam-14/gdd.md

 ## Secondary Mechanics

-### Running out of resources

-There are limited resources on the planet.
-Spending them incorrectly will slow down or even doom the player.

 ### Damaged environment

 Environment will start absorbing the pollution.
-Grass and trees will eventually die near the base.
+Grass and flowers will eventually die near the base.

 # Art

 ## Theme Interpretation

-The planet will have nice green grass and big forests.
+The planet will have nice green grass and plants.
 This will start changing over time when the player spreads the pollution and builds their base.
-Plants will start looking dead, trees will drop leaves and the grass will turn brown.
+Plants will start looking dead, flowers will drop petals and the grass will turn brown.

 ## Design